 Original article published by OSHA

-Dollar General has 15 business days from receipt of its citations and penalties to comply, request an informal conference with OSHA’s area director, or contest the findings before the independent Occupational Safety and Health Review Commission.
+The corporation has 15 business days from receipt of its citations and penalties to comply, request an informal conference with OSHA’s area director, or contest the findings before the independent Occupational Safety and Health Review Commission.

 McCraren Compliance offers many opportunities in safety training to help circumvent accidents.
 Please take a moment to visit our calendar of classes to see what we can do to help your safety measures from training to consulting.